evanwill/refine-lessons/intro.md

 >
 > [David Huynh](http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf), the creator of Freebase Gridworks (2009) which became GoogleRefine (2010) and then OpenRefine (2012+)

-The ability to create data sets from unstructured documents available on the web opens possibilities for research using digitized primary materials, web archives, and contemporary media streams.
-Programming Historian lessons introduce a number of methods to gather and interact with this content, from [wget](http://programminghistorian.org/lessons/applied-archival-downloading-with-wget) to [Python](http://programminghistorian.org/lessons/intro-to-beautiful-soup).
-When working with text documents, Refine is particularly suited for this task, allowing users to fetch urls and directly process the results in an iterative, exploratory manner.
 Refine is a unique tool that combines the power of databases and scripting languages into a more interactive and user friendly visual interface.
 Because of this flexibility it has been embraced by [journalists](https://www.propublica.org/nerds/item/using-google-refine-for-data-cleaning), [librarians](http://data-lessons.github.io/library-openrefine/), and [scientists](http://www.datacarpentry.org/OpenRefine-ecology-lesson/) needing to wrangle data from diverse sources and formats into structured information.

 ## Installation and Setup

-OpenRefine is a [free](https://www.gnu.org/philosophy/free-sw.en.html), [open source](https://github.com/OpenRefine/OpenRefine), Java application, that runs offline in web browser.
+OpenRefine is a [free](https://www.gnu.org/philosophy/free-sw.en.html), [open source](https://github.com/OpenRefine/OpenRefine), Java application, that runs offline in a web browser.
 Full documentation is available on the [official wiki](https://github.com/OpenRefine/OpenRefine/wiki/).

 1. Install [Java](http://java.com/en/) if you do not have it (be sure to uncheck the "recommended" option to add Yahoo to your browsers!)
 2. Download the most recent [OpenRefine package](http://openrefine.org/download.html) for your OS.